5 Amazing Health Benefits of Himalayan Salt Lamps

 - or plain old dust.

-If salt lamps are cleaning the indoor air of your home environment, they are indirectly reducing the chances for allergies to flare up.
+This includes seasonal allergies, which come about from seasonal pollen, and are VERY common.
+If salt lamps are cleaning the indoor air of your home environment, they are indirectly reducing the chances for such allergies to flare up.

 But there’s still a lot of allergies that are caused by other factors, that a salt lamp could not and should not be relied upon to reduce, this includes allergies like peanut and food allergies, we still recommend you continue your regular treatments and see your doctor.